 Records Retention and Access

 Retention

-Subject to other applicable law or policies, all COI disclosures, outside employment forms, and CMPs shall be retained by the Office of VPRED for a period of three (3) years from the date of approval, provided that, in the case of federally funded research, all materials shall be retained for a period of three (3) years from the end of the final expenditure report.
+Subject to other applicable law or policies, all COI disclosures, outside employment forms, and CMPs shall be retained by RSCP for a period of three (3) years from the date of approval, provided that, in the case of federally funded research, all materials shall be retained for a period of three (3) years from the end of the final expenditure report.
 In the event of litigation or audit prior to record destruction, applicable records shall be retained until litigation or audit findings involving the records have been resolved and final action taken.

 Reporting of Financial Conflicts of Interest to Research Sponsors

 The University shall provide to any research sponsor, if required, a FCOI report regarding any individual’s SFI found by the University to be conflicting and ensure that the University has implemented a management plan.